 In mid 1997, he left for New Zealand spending the major part of next 4+ years in Green Lane hospital as a researcher, while going through “re-certification” processes to become a New Zealand clinical cardiologist.
 He wrote articles on ECG findings on the HERO-1 trial and went on refining the ECG database of the 17,073 patient HERO-2 trial, prospectively studying ECGs before and 60 minutes after reperfusion treatment.
 Both trials were on major heart attacks.

 In 2003, he joined the Dunedin School of Medicine, Otago University as an associate Professor.
 He is publishing mainly clinical papers on ECGs and coronary disease.
 He teaches medical students ECGs –simple concepts that direct clinical management.
 For the heart, surface electrical signals reflect physiological and pathological processes.
 Modern technologies such as smart phones with dedicated apps, etc allow these signals to be captured, transmitted, centralized, and analysed.
 Their utility is incremental with newer technology, but the findings from ECG studies always form the scientific backbone for any clinical application.

-In 2015, he retired from the Otago University and joined the Chinese University of Hong Kong as an adjunct Professor.
+In 2015, he retired from the Otago University.
+After teaching in the Chinese University of Hong Kong as an adjunct Professor for several years, he returned to clinical service in the HA Hong Kong West cluster hospitals as a part-time consultant (Cardiology).
 Listed below are some of his publications, ending with the last article from his MD thesis in 1996.
 He records his thanks to the Croucher Foundation.